therealtrex/GDIMacGyver/README.md

 >[!IMPORTANT]
 >Please make sure you sign out or use an incognito tab when using your AWS console as you do not want to accidentally use your work/personal AWS account and end up with a bill or get in trouble
->TRUST ME, It has happened to people!
+>TRUST ME, it has happened to people!!

 Once you have completed this workshop you will end up deploying the following archiecture pattern: